frkatona/ObsidianSync/Music/Seana Recording.md

 		- ultimately a wash for unnatural over-performing
 	- take 2
 		- went back to bar 40
-		- chorus 2 shakey on pitch, but good character (see if it's newtone0salvageable)
+		- chorus 2 shakey on pitch, but good character (see if it's newtone-salvageable)
 		- went forward to bar 87
 		- choruses sometimes still rhythmically shakey at the end, imagine that hit for the rest (e.g., ~121)
 	- separate takes